cosmos/sdk-tutorials/authz-module/index.md

 ---
 parent:
-title: Understanding the Authz Module
+title: Understand the Authz Module
 order: 0
 description: Use the Cosmos SDK authz module to grant authorizations from one account (the granter) to another account (the grantee).
 ---